ronyb/jsystem-perfecto-repo/README.md

 When launched, the application runs a TCP server, listening on port 3456.
 The server supprts the following requests from clients:<br>
 `getExecutionId` - returns the current executionId<br>
-`getCould` - returns the the current Perfeco cloud URL, as was configured in the `perfecto.properties` file<br>
+`getHost` - returns the the current Perfeco cloud host, as was configured in the `perfecto.properties` file<br>
-`getCloudAndExecutionId` - returns both the cloud URL and the current executionId

 ###How to build and deploy
 This is a Maven project.
 To build it, run the following command line: `mvn clean install` from the project root directory.